Assessment of Student Learning

 General Education Assessment

-Department assessment has traditionally been the main focus of assessment activities at New Mexico Tech.
 Assessment at this level is done separately for the undergraduate and graduate programs.
 This effort is summarized in department assessment reports, which are produced on an annual basis (by academic year).
-Most have a common format, following a template provided by the Office of Academic Affairs.
-However, use of this template is not mandatory and the learning outcomes and performance indicators used by departments vary.
+Many have a common format, following a template provided by the Office of Academic Affairs.
+However, use of this template is not mandatory and the learning outcomes and assessment methods used by departments vary.
 There are fundamental differences between the assessment of our engineering programs and the arts and sciences programs, because the engineering programs are required to assess performance on learning outcomes prescribed by ABET.
-The engineering departments are, of course, allowed to assess additional outcomes if they wish, and in some cases do.
+The engineering departments are, of course, allowed to assess additional outcomes if they wish, and in some cases do

 The principal co-curricular assessment that Tech in performed prior to 2014-2015 focused on assessing student learning associated with the Student Research Symposium (SRS).
 The NMT Student Research Symposium (SRS) is annual, co-curricular event where NMT students present their research to their peers, professors, the NMT community, and the public.
 This program began as the university’s accreditation Quality Initiative; assessment is a key component of the program.
 The SRS continues to assess the student participants’ professional oral and poster presentation skills, and their ability to communicate research to a general, educated, multi-disciplinary audience.

-Starting in the 2014-2015 performance period a number of non-academic offices on campus began to assess various aspects of student learning.
-This includes the Office of Student Learning (OSL), the Office of Student Affairs, and the Office of Residential Life.
+Starting in the 2014-2015 performance period a number of non-academic offices on campus began to assess various aspects of co-curricular student learning.
+At this point the following offices and programs are conducting co-curricular assessment: (1) Office of Student Learning, including assessments for tutoring, advising coordination, and the Student Research Symposium; (2) Office of Student Affairs; (3) Office of Residential Life; (4) NMT Library.

 The Institute also has a set of Institute-wide learning outcomes, which overlap with most department level outcomes.
 The Institute learning outcomes are that NMT students will: